medialab/minet/docs/cli.md

 If a username is a number without '@' at the beginning, it will be considered as an id.

+Positional Arguments:
+  user_or_user_column           Single username, user url or user id to process
+                                or name of the CSV column containing usernames, user urls or user ids when using -i/--input.

 Optional Arguments:
   -c, --cookie COOKIE           Authenticated cookie to use or browser from
                                 which to extract it (supports "firefox",